 In your efforts to be more engaged with your self-care routine, you should make it a habit to sit down with a piece of paper and write out your goals.
 Be aware of what is your own priority and what you feel you ‘should’ be doing to please others.
 Then let this go.

-Self-care is not an added luxury to your addiction recovery program.
+Self-care is not an added luxury to your addiction recovery programme.
 It is the path you take to address your inner needs.
 Your self-care consists of mental, emotional and physical activities that will strengthen your resolve to overcome addiction.

 Taking care of yourself physically and mentally is essential to maintain a healthy mind and soul.
 With proper nutrition, exercise, healthy sleeping patterns, and relaxation techniques, you can help curb cravings and proceed down a prosperous road to recovery.